hs950559/coryrylan.com/_posts/2016-04-06-comparing-angular-1-components-to-the-latest-angular-components.md

 ## Migration Strategies

 Many existing Angular 1 apps are not using components but controllers and directives.
-My recommendation is to convert controllers over to components if you are concerned about upgrading to Angular 2 in the future.
+My recommendation is to convert controllers over to components if you are concerned about upgrading to Angular in the future.
-Another stepping stone to a Angular 2 migration is using ES6 or TypeScript in your Angular 1 applications.
+Another stepping stone to a Angular migration is using ES6 or TypeScript in your Angular 1 applications.
-Angular 2 will be very component centric and by using components in 1.x it will help guide your app closer to the vision of Angular 2.
+Angular 2 and later will be very component centric and by using components in 1.5+ it will help guide your app closer to the vision of Angular.

 You can check out both versions of the demo below.

 <div bp-layout="row center">
     <div bp-layout="col 3">
-        <a href="http://plnkr.co/edit/O2DSd7dH7akOgXD1pD0P?p=preview" target="_blank" class="btn--raised">Angular 1 Example</a>
+        <a href="http://plnkr.co/edit/O2DSd7dH7akOgXD1pD0P?p=preview" target="_blank" class="btn--raised">Angular 1.x Example</a>
     </div>
     <div bp-layout="col 3">
-        <a href="http://plnkr.co/edit/ISusP30dkrA8rJJ6aQjG?p=preview" target="_blank" class="btn--raised">Angular 2 Example</a>
+        <a href="http://plnkr.co/edit/ISusP30dkrA8rJJ6aQjG?p=preview" target="_blank" class="btn--raised">Latest Angular Example</a>
     </div>
 </div>